Book Festival Outriders return to recount their journeys

 The first of the writers to embark was Harry Giles, a performer and writer from Orkney, now based in Edinburgh.
 Harry's journey across northern Canada saw him explore the languages and cultures of minority peoples, as well as the legacy of Scotland's role in the colonisation of the region.

 Harry travelled with Metis writer, and winner of the Governor General’s Award, Katherena Vermette.
-Their journey, and those of the other Outriders, were tracked via the Book Festival's Outriders webpage.

 The other journeys in Outriders were: